- A few tweaks can make all the difference when setting up an iPad for a senior

 Video and music streaming apps are also a must – and it’s worth taking the time to to set them up with favourite stations, shows and movies.

 Messaging is a tricky one, and really depends on the person.
 Even email can be a step too far for many people – perhaps suggest just using iMessage instead.
+That said, WhatsApp is very popular, and if you set up a family group, really simple to use.

-The NHS (Britain’s National Health Service) is also a goldmine of information and even has its own virtual workouts here.
+The NHS (Britain’s National Health Service) is a goldmine of information and even has its own virtual workouts here.
 It’s also got a good guide to fitness for seniors here.
 Healthline also has some senior workouts here.

 Grocery shopping is another great use of a tablet at the moment, and you can download and set it up with favourite items already in the app.